freenas/freenas-docs/userguide/storage.rst

 Detaching a Pool
 ~~~~~~~~~~~~~~~~

-To export or destroy an existing pool, click the pool's name then
+To export or destroy an existing pool, click the pool name,
-the :guilabel:`Standard Volume Operations` (gear) icon and select
+|ui-settings|, then
 :guilabel:`Detach`.
 The choice to retain or delete the contents of the
 pool depends upon the selections made in the screen shown in
 :numref:`Figure %s <zfs_detach_vol_fig>`.